danfuzz/samizdat/blur/README.md

 * All rules are selected which name the target as `target` file (per se) or a named id.

-* If the target is a named id, then further rules are selected if there are any others that have `target`s in common with the `target`s of rules already selected.
-This additional rule selection repeats with any newly-selected rules, and so on, until a full transitive closure of rules is found.

 * The selected rules are iterated, in the order that they were specified by the original rules generation script.
 For each rule, its `req`s are iterated over, in order.
 Target satisfaction is run on each `req`.
 (That is,